 Bob and Gill Berry are currently working on a project on Wiltshire songs and tunes which will culminate in a series of albums called "Songs of Wiltshire".
 Plans are already underway with volume 1 of these and further albums will include some of Wiltshire's musicians.
 This will hopefully breathe new life into some of the old songs and introduce some of the new ones that are being written today.

-This is one of the largest collections in the country of traditional Folk Song available and we will put up links for the library and the EFDSS at Cecil Sharp House.
-Members of the EFDSS can have free access to all the material there and we will endeavor to provide listings of everything that is contained there about Wiltshire folk song.
+The Full English is one of the largest collections in the country of traditional Folk Song available and we will put up links for the library and the EFDSS at Cecil Sharp House.
+Members and non members of the EFDSS can have free access to all the material there and we will endeavor to provide listings of everything that is contained there about Wiltshire folk song.

 One of the finest collectors of traditional folk songs and one who has a considerable number of recordings available not only of Wiltshire but in many other parts of the country too.
 Peters Web Site FOLKTRAX can be found here.

 Chris Wildridge has completed the transciption of all the Alfred Williams songs attributed to Wiltshire.
 In conjunction with Wiltshire Council he has formed one of the finest examples of collected works that is available on the web together with appropriate tunes where they can be identified.
 We will endeavour to work alongside him in this fine body of information and add links and additional information as and where we can.
-To look at this great piece of work please go here history.wiltshire.gov.uk/community/folkintro.php and follow the links.
+Sadly this is not currently available but we will put up a link to the songs as soon as it becomes available.